jplsek/Basic-CMS-Project/README.md

 (this is all set in settings.php)

 ## Currently working on:
-1. Make articles work nicely with the pages and easier to understand

-2. Welcome Page
+1. Welcome Page

-3. More flexible addition of pages

-4. Make installation easier?
+2. Make installation easier?

-5. 1.0?
+3. 1.0?

+4. Session timeout?

 Stretch goals (I don't care too much about these...):